-Francis is a member of the Folklore Society, the Societas Magica, the Association for the Advancement of Baltic Studies, the Prayer Book Society, the Association for Latin Liturgy, and the Society of Indexers, and is licensed as a Reader in the Church of England.
+Francis is a member of the Folklore Society and the Association for the Advancement of Baltic Studies.
+He is a professional member of the Society of Indexers, as well as a Reader in the Church of England.

 This site features updates on Francis’s publications, speaking engagements and occasional reviews and other articles.